 LINEAR FRICTION WELDING

-Linear friction welding is similar to spin welding, except that the moving chuck oscillates laterally instead of spinning.
+Linear welding is similar to spin welding, except that the moving chuck oscillates laterally instead of spinning.

 In short it is defined as LFW.